Domain Name - GoDaddy

 Web Hosting - Dreamhost

 I use Dreamhost for all my websites.
-Their Control Panel is pretty simple to use and they provide a lot of one-click installs that you can add to your website.
-You can get $25 off by using my special promo link.
+Their Control Panel is simple to use and they provide a lot of one-click installs that you can add to your website.
+It's perfect for WordPress hosting as well as for personal websites and portfolio.
+I've been with Dreamhost for more than a decade and the best thing I like about them is how responsive their support is.

 Web analytics - Google Analytics